 Anesthesiologists undergo a four-year training program after medical school.
-Additionally, the anesthesiologists on our staff who care for cardiac surgery patients also complete one year of cardiac anesthesia fellowship, with concentration in pediatric cardiac care.
-All of our anesthesiologists are board certified by the American Board of Anesthesiology, with several years of experience in caring for children with heart disease.
+Additionally, the anesthesiologists on our staff who care for cardiac surgery patients also complete a cardiac anesthesia fellowship, with concentration in pediatric cardiac care.
+All of our anesthesiologists are board certified by the American Board of Anesthesiology.
 Meet our pediatric cardiac anesthesiologists.

 Pediatric Cardiac Certified Registered Nurse Anesthetists (CRNAs)

 Family Resources and Frequently Asked Questions

 For more information about what to expect if your child is undergoing anesthesia, visit our Family Resources and Frequently Asked Questions page.

 Monroe Carell Jr. Children's Hospital at Vanderbilt®, and Vanderbilt Health®